awsdocs/aws-cost-management-user-guide/doc_source/manage-emea-cc-verification.md

 ## AWS Organizations<a name="emea-cc-awsorg"></a>

-If you're a member account in AWS Organizations, your purchased services that require upfront payments might not activate until the Master account user verifies the payment\.
-If verification is required, AWS notifies the billing contact of the Master account by email\.
+If you're a member account in AWS Organizations, your purchased services that require upfront payments might not activate until the Management account user verifies the payment\.
+If verification is required, AWS notifies the billing contact of the Management account by email\.

-Establish a communication process between your Master account and member accounts\.
+Establish a communication process between your Management account and member accounts\.
 To change your payment method, see [Managing your AWS Europe credit card payment methods](manage-cc-emea.md)\.

 ## Subscription purchases<a name="emea-bulk-purchases"></a>